Mike Massimino on tweeting from space and breaking into the Hubble Telescope

 Some setbacks do feel like ‘game over’.
 In graduate school I failed my qualifying exam and failed badly.
 But I could take it again, even though it seemed unlikely that I’d pass that second time around.
 Ultimately it was valuable, because if I’d passed first time, I wouldn’t have had to face the challenge of coming back from that failure.

 It wasn’t easy, but I discovered I had it in me.
 The lesson from that is that no matter how bleak it seems, there’s always a crack in the door.
-Also, it’s important to recognize when you need help and to go and get it – and to give other people help when they need it.
+Also, it’s important to recognise when you need help and to go and get it – and to give other people help when they need it.
 I was fortunate to have great mentors, and teachers who believed in me.

 We’ve talked about the importance of preparation – but some of that had to go out of the window in your second Hubble mission…